cicababba/easyFolio/README.md

     - firebase configuration
     - style fixes
+    - add index.html to gitignore and set it as a template

 ### docs todo

     - talk about json configuration
     - talk about realtime database configuration
     - talk about choosing and using the theme
+    - talk about index.html configuration